 The institution’s desire to construct classrooms, an enlarged auditorium, and updated conservation facilities predates the growth of the collection and increase in attendance experienced in recent years.
 Properly caring for and providing easy access to Henry Clay Frick’s magnificent art collection and mansion is at the core of the Frick’s mission.

-In the 1970s, general plans were drawn up for an addition, but the poor economic climate of the period, when the last parcel was acquired, led the Frick’s Trustees to reconsider the feasibility of the project.
+In the 1970s, general plans were drawn up for an addition, but the poor economic climate of the period, when the last parcel of adjacent land was acquired, led the Frick’s Trustees to reconsider the feasibility of the project.
 Instead, they decided to build a modest addition in 1977.

 The graph at right shows a gentle but notable rise in annual attendance during regular museum hours over a period of many decades.
 The 2013 spike corresponds to exceptional attendance during an exhibition of paintings on loan from the Mauritshuis.